sverrirs/jekyll-paginate-v2/README.md

 The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were mostly drawn from discussions from the issues pages (especially [#27](https://github.com/jekyll/jekyll-paginate/issues/27)) and some from the excellent [Octopress::Paginate code](https://github.com/octopress/paginate).

+You can reach me here via the project issues section or via email at [jekyll@sverrirs.com](mailto:jekyll@sverrirs.com).

 :heart: